 Most agent frameworks assume you already know what to automate and how to make it work.
 That's a strange assumption — if you knew, you'd already have done it.
 Agent Brain starts higher up the org chart.

-Because the plug-ins compose, you don't just get agents — you get a real org chart: You (CEO) → Admin Brain (Chief of Staff) → Agents & Workflows (AI Staff).
+Because the plug-ins compose, you don't just get agents — you get a real org chart: You (CEO) → Agent Brain (Chief of AI Staff) → Agents & Workflows (AI Staff).
 Project Brain knows what your projects are.
-Admin Brain spots the repeated work and proposes Power Loops — repeatable systems for getting it done.
-Agent Brain turns those into human-in-the-loop workflows: sometimes your step, sometimes a staff step, every iteration closer to the project being done.
+Agent Brain spots the repeated work and helps you turn it into a workflow — a repeatable system for getting it done.
+Then it runs that workflow human-in-the-loop: sometimes your step, sometimes a staff step, every iteration closer to the project being done.

 You say the word.
 They do the work.